 Jim Dunlop guitar picks are probably the most popular and widely used plectrum brand in the world.
-And they have earned a stellar reputation for constantly producing some of the top guitar picks.
-The reason for this reputation is due to the fact that Dunlop produces a lot of different guitar picks.
-And, in a wide range of shapes, materials, and gauges.
+They have earned a stellar reputation for constantly producing some of the best picks in the industry.
+There are many reasons for this.

 Dunlop Tortex Guitar Picks

 Each color of the Tortex range is representative of a different gauge.
 So, while the shape may change, you’ll always know which gauge to get by looking at the color of the Tortex pick.
-Tortex picks range from a gauge of 0.50mm all the way up to 1.5mm.
+Tortex picks range from a thin gauge of 0.50mm, including medium as well as heavy and thick all the way up to 1.5mm.